OWASP/AppSecDC2019/volunteer/volunteer_info.md

 ## Expectations
 Global AppSec volunteers are expected to implement the following functions during the conference:
 * Greet attendees upon arrival and throughout the conference.
+* Assist attendees with finding rooms/locations throughout the event.
 * Assist OWASP Foundation Staff members with setup, closing and continued operations throughout the duration of the conference.
 * Ensure participants’ compliance with the OWASP Global AppSec Code of Conduct:  https://dc.globalappsec.org/about/code-of-conduct (edited)